EU Chat Control: If Privacy Is Outlawed, only Outlaws Have Privacy

 If the goal is fewer victims and more convictions, efforts should focus where harm and profit concentrate, rather than treating the entire population as suspects.
 Target distribution networks and repeat offenders, freeze hosting infrastructure and trace payments, improve reporting pipelines so investigators receive fewer, higher-quality tips with context, and run targeted, warrant-backed operations that stand up in court.

-The Questions EU Leaders Must Answer Clearly, In Public
+The Questions EU Leaders Must Answer Clearly, in Public

 Legitimacy first: what is the legal precedent that justifies pre-crime scanning of private correspondence?